mateusb12/TravelScrapper/README.md

 # Travel Scrapper
-Travel scrapper is an algorithm made for automatically checking for new flight prices. makes a HTTP request for Tequilla API (Kiwi) and adds the new flight prices to a PostgresSQL database.
-Whenever the algorithm sees that a cheaper price arrived on the radar, it sends a telegram message for the user.
+Travel scrapper is an algorithm made for automatically checking for new flight prices.

 **Main pipeline**
 - HTTP request for the Tequilla API is sent (kiwi.com)